Danielle Shannon, LCSW

 Danielle brings sixteen years of experience in the mental health field to her practice as a therapist, social worker and advocate.
 She specializes in supporting folks who face challenges related to stress, life transitions and the impact of trauma.
 Danielle’s hard-earned wisdom includes evidence-based interventions like Dialectical Behavior Therapy, mindfulness and trauma-sensitive yogic techniques.
 Her previous work with children, teens and families provides a unique perspective on healing across the lifespan.

-Eva Ball, LMSW
+Eva Ball, LCSW

 Eva Ball is a feminist, anti-racist, queer therapist & educator.
 Using the science of best therapeutic practices, Eva helps clients connect with, and be led by, their own inner wisdom.
 Eva earned their BA from Earlham College and an MSW from University of Illinois at Chicago where they studied Community Health and Urban Development.